twitter/algebird/docs/src/main/tut/datatypes/approx/bloom_filter.md

 val approxBool1 = bf1.contains("1")
 val res1 = approxBool1.isTrue

-// Out you can specify a estimate of the number of elements
+// You can also specify an estimate of the number of elements
 // which will be added to the set, and a desired false positive
 // frequency like this:
 val bloomFilterMonoid2 = BloomFilter(numEntries = 100, fpProb = 0.01)